 In the states of New Jersey and New York, employers are no longer allowed to question job applicants about how much money they make in their current position, thanks to Assembly Bill 1094.
 This includes questions about both wages and benefits.

-The two states followed suit of 15 other statewide laws in the U.S. that have already implemented this law aimed at promoting equal pay across industries, including states such as Alabama, California, and Connecticut, to name a few.
+The two states followed suit of 15 other statewide laws in the U.S. that have already implemented this law.
+Those states include Alabama, California, and Connecticut, to name a few.

 Other states have plans to implement the rule in the future.
 For example, Colorado will also prohibit salary history inquiries on Jan.
 1, 2021.